0800 0567 253

 The emphasis is collecting evidence of what you do as part of your normal working day as you provide support to teachers and learners.
 It also aims to develop and improve your knowledge and skills in the classroom support.

-You will need a work placement for this course, your school will be required to provide a mentor to support you in your studies by helping you source information and provide you with feedback.
-Whilst in your workplace, your tutor will visit you twice to conduct an observation.
+You will need a work placement for a minimum of two days a week for this course, your school will be required to provide a mentor to support you in your studies by helping you source information and provide you with feedback.
+Whilst in your workplace, your tutor will visit you to conduct observations.
 You will be required to attend course workshops and assessment tutorials which will be onsite with your tutor.

 How will I learn?